-Miguel Horn, a Philadelphia-based artist, is known for creating works of art that reflect on the natural and built environment through the lens of the human experience.
-His installations are often integrated into public spaces interacting with viewers at different scales.
-His works address the societal challenges we face as communities and individuals.
+A group of naked figures hold on to each other in what appears to be a bid to support a bridge spanning a chasm.
+This is the impression conveyed by a dramatic sculpture titled ContraFuerte that has been created by the artist Miguel Hornon on a car park ramp in the US city of Philadelphia.
+Horn is best known for creating works of art that reflect on the natural and built environment through the lens of the human experience.
+His installations are often integrated into public spaces, interacting with viewers at different scales, addressing the societal challenges faced by communities and individuals.

-Gregory Heller, senior vice president of community investment at PHDC.
-“Since its inception 62 years ago, Percent for Art has led to hundreds of original artworks across Philadelphia’s civic landscape.
+The sculpture was commissioned as part of the Philadelphia Redevelopment Authority’s Percent for Art Programme.
+Gregory Heller, senior vice president of community investment at PHDC, adds “Since its inception 62 years ago, Percent for Art has led to hundreds of original artworks across Philadelphia’s civic landscape.
 Today the programme places a focus on diverse artists and meaningful community engagement, viewing public art as an inspiring force that can lift up unheard voices, tell a spectrum of stories, and engage all of our people.”

 TransportXtra is part of Landor LINKS

 © 2022 TransportXtra | Landor LINKS Ltd | All Rights Reserved